Moroccan dirham: Coins

+In 2023, a new series of coins were issued for circulation in Morocco, with the same denominations issued.

 Banknotes

 The first notes denominated in dirham were overprints on earlier franc notes, in denominations of 50 dirhams (on 5,000 francs) and 100 dirhams (on 10,000 francs).
 In 1965, new notes were issued for 5, 10 and 50 dirhams.
 100 dirham notes were introduced in 1970, followed by 200 dirham notes in 1991 and 20 dirham notes in 1996.
 5 dirham notes were replaced by coins in 1980, with the same happening to 10 dirham notes in 1995.
 In mid-October 2009, Bank Al-Maghrib issued four million 50-dirham banknotes to commemorate the bank's 50th anniversary.
 The commemorative note measures 147 × 70 mm and features the portraits of Kings Mohammed VI, Hassan II, and Mohammed V. The back of the notes features the headquarters of Bank Al-Maghrib in Rabat.
 The speech delivered in 1959 by Mohammed V at the opening of Bank Al-Maghrib is microprinted on the back.

 In December 2012, Bank Al-Maghrib issued a 25-dirham banknote to commemorate the 25th anniversary of banknote production at the Moroccan State Printing Works, Dar As-Sikkah.
-It is the first banknote in the world to be printed on Durasafe, a paper-polymer-paper composite substrate produced by Fortress Paper.
+It is the first banknote in the world to be printed on Durasafe, a paper-polymer-paper composite substrate produced by Landqart AG.
 The front of the commemorative note features an intaglio vignette and a watermark of King Mohammed VI, and a magenta-green color shift security thread.
 The thread, like the watermark, is embedded inside the banknote yet visible behind a one-sided Viewsafe polymer window.
 It also has a fully transparent polymer window embossed with the King's royal crest.
 The back of the note carries a print vignette commemorating 25 years of banknote printing at the Moroccan State Printing Works, Dar As-Sikkah.
 The windows in Durasafe are formed by die cutting each side of the three layer composite substrate separately.
 One-sided Viewsafe windows give a clear view inside the substrate where the thread and the watermark of King Mohammed VI are protected, but fully visible behind the polymer core.
 The transparent Thrusafe window is created by die-cutting both the outer paperlayers to reveal only the transparent polymer core.

 On August 15, 2013, Bank Al-Maghrib has announced a new series of banknotes.
 The notes feature a portrait of King Mohammed VI and the royal crown.
 Each of the notes show a Moroccan door to the left of the portrait, demonstrating the richness of the country's architectural heritage, and symbolizing the openness of the country.

 In 2019, Bank Al-Maghrib issued a 20-dirham banknote produced on polymer substrate to commemorate the 20th anniversary of the accession of Mohammed VI to the Moroccan throne.

+A new series of banknotes was issued in 2023–2024.